Turtlerock0010/Epoc-Bomb-Game-Testing/README.md

 - Looking to see if any memory leaks have been found
 - Possible sprite abstraction to allow for better time reading
 - Replaced main theme due to copyright

+### Version 25 and 26
+Lol forgor to update on 25 but here it is combined with 26

+#### (Keynotes)
+- Anti aliasing test on title screen
+- Clickable buttons on title screen (finally)
+- Mouse input capability

+#### (Explanation)
+- Anti aliased polygons have been added ontop of existing polygon to get an anti aliased lines
+- Buttons now turn to a lighter color when the mouse is hovering over it to enhance game accessability (should have been the first thing i done with the buttons but oh well)
+- Mouse inputs are now imported so expect more button functionality

+#### (Goals)
+- More mouse utilization
+- More anti aliased lines